 Australian Government Department of the Environment, Water, Heritage and the Arts, 2009

-The Australian Government is committed to protecting and conserving Australian native wildlife by regulating international trade.
-This helps to protect targeted species against overexploitation, and also protects Australian ecosystems against the introduction of invasive species.
+The Australian Government is committed to protecting and conserving wildlife by regulating international trade.
+This helps protect threatened species against overexploitation, and Australian ecosystems against the introduction of invasive species.

-The Australian Government also works with other nations to protect wildlife globally, by implementing CITES.
+The Australian Government also works with other nations to protect wildlife globally, by implementing CITES (see CITES fact sheet mentioned above).

 Regulation applies equally to individuals, commercial organisations and not-for-profit organisations.